RShankar/Semantic-Web-for-Genomics/Examples/Ontology/ontology.md

 ![alt text](https://github.com/RShankar/Semantic-Web-for-Genomics/blob/master/Examples/Ontology/EuropeToyotaOntologymarkup.png "HTML with schema.org annotation")

+**How will it appear on the web pages?**: The web page will look the same.
+However, the underlying html document will differ.
+Examples in the "Example Web pages" document the illustrative example given [here](https://schema.org/docs/automotive.html#usage_examples).

 **How will this be used?** Internet Bots (automated software) can download the embedded information automatically to create a table that lists similar features across different car manufacturers and brands.

-Another relevant example: Travelsites such as [Travelocity](https://www.travelocity.com/).
+Another relevant example: Travel sites such as [Travelocity](https://www.travelocity.com/).

 ![alt text](https://github.com/RShankar/Semantic-Web-for-Genomics/blob/master/Examples/Ontology/Travelocity%20HTML%20with%20Schema.org.png "Travelocity site with schema.org annotation")